Where to Buy Used Suits and How

 Tailor for Longevity

-A recent fad in men’s suits is extreme tailoring.
+A recent fad in men’s suits is extreme skinny suit tailoring.
 The jacket is so closely fitted that taking a deep breath causes the buttons to strain.
-Also pants are tailored so tightly that they bunch up along the leg.
+Also, pants are tailored so tightly that they bunch up along the leg.
 A suit should drape the body, not squeeze it.
 Modest tailoring will extend the life of the suit and look more tasteful.

 Tip #6: Educate Yourself

 You can put together a high-quality wardrobe very inexpensively by buying used both online and in local thrift shops.
 The more you know about clothing quality the better you will become at sniffing out true bargains.
+Two excellent books on menswear that I recommend are found in this post.
 There are many helpful Youtube videos and websites that can help you to learn more about this subject.
 Educate yourself and you will save tons of money!

 By the way, you want your dress shirts to look their best when paired with your beautiful new suit.
 Here’s a great article on how to iron dress shirts that you may enjoy!